-NCFA membership is your home for professional community, support, resources, training, and advocacy opportunities.
+If you are an adoption professional, NCFA membership can be your home for professional community, support, resources, training, and advocacy opportunities.
 We know you want to do the best work possible in service of children, youth, and families.
 Together, we can advance sound adoption policies, improve practice, and strengthen the field to achieve our shared vision.

 Membership Benefits include:

-- NCFA Members-only listservs including country and topic specific groups
+- Members-only listservs including country and topic-specific groups

 - Referrals of expectant parents and prospective adoptive parents looking for credible agencies and attorneys